Black-Bottomed Pecan Pie is a delicious twist on a classic pecan pie. This recipe is chocolate-y and SO delicious.

-- To serve, whipped cream and/or vanilla ice cream
+- Whipped cream and/or vanilla ice cream for serving

 - Remove the pie crust from the fridge and allow to stand on the counter for about 10 minutes.
 I always find this helps with rolling it out.
 Begin to roll the dough, being sure to rotate it every so often to avoid sticking, to a 13-inch round.
 Wrap the dough around the rolling pin and unroll it over a 9-inch pie dish.
 Gently fit the dough into the bottom and up the sides of the pie dish.
 Trim the dough around the pie tin, leaving a 1 1/2-inch overhang (this is important is you want a nice crimp).
 Tuck the overhang under itself all the way around.
 Rest your right thumb on the edge of the pie crust and using your left hand, shape a v.
 Push the two together, creating a large crimp.
 Work your way around the entire pie curst until you’re done.